ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 or some other form of application-layer authentication.

-In the presence of this adversary, Prio provides two important properties for computing an aggergation function F:
+In the presence of this adversary, Prio provides two important properties for computing an aggregation function F:

 1. Privacy.
 The aggregators and collector learn only the output of F computed over all client inputs, and nothing else.